ssilverman/QNEthernet/README.md

 or
 <a href="https://www.buymeacoffee.com/ssilverman" title="Donate to this project using Buy Me a Coffee"><img src="https://img.shields.io/badge/buy%20me%20a%20coffee-donate-orange.svg?logo=buy-me-a-coffee&logoColor=FFDD00" alt="Buy Me a Coffee donate button"></a>

-# _QNEthernet_, an lwIP-Based Ethernet Library For Teensy 4.1
+# _QNEthernet_, an lwIP-Based Ethernet Library For Teensy 4.1 and other boards

 _Version: 0.27.0-snapshot_

-The _QNEthernet_ library provides Ethernet functionality for the Teensy 4.1.
+The _QNEthernet_ library provides Ethernet functionality for the Teensy 4.1 and other boards.
 It's designed to be compatible with the Arduino-style Ethernet API.

 This library is distributed under the "AGPL-3.0-or-later" license.
 Please contact the author if you wish to inquire about other license options.